Earth & Space Year 5 & 6

 NASA explains what ISS is and why it was built.

 The ISS orbits the Earth once every 90 minutes (1 and a half hours).
 So there are many chances to see the ISS fly past where you live.
-The space station looks like an airplane or a very bright star moving across the sky, except it doesn’t have flashing lights or change direction.
-It will also be moving considerably faster than a typical airplane.
+The space station looks like an aeroplane or a very bright star moving across the sky, except it doesn't have flashing lights or change direction.
+It will also be moving considerably faster than a typical aeroplane.
 The space station doesn't fly over where you live every night, so you need to find out when it's next flying over from the website below.

 ISS tracking websiteTrack the Space Station